 [Regulation 97 inserted in Gazette 13 Apr 2007 p.
 1642.]

-98. Member may split contributions with partner
+98. Member may transfer splittable contributions for partner’s benefit

 (1) A GESB Super Member for whom splittable contributions have been made to the GESB Super Scheme may apply to the Board to transfer some or all of those contributions for the benefit of the Member’s partner, and subject to this regulation the Board is to accept the application.